farishussain/Data-Pipeline/README.md

   - [Example Cloud Architecture](#example-cloud-architecture)
 - [Assumptions and Decisions](#assumptions-and-decisions)
 - [Next Steps](#next-steps)

+## Project Overview
+This project presents a data pipeline developed to ingest, transform, and store energy data from the Energy-Charts API.
+The pipeline supports BI/ML use cases, ensures data quality, and uses Change Data Capture (CDC) for consistent data updates.
+Data is stored in Delta tables and processed with PySpark.

 ## Features
 - **Automated Data Ingestion**: Pipelines for public power (15-minute intervals), daily price data, and monthly installed power data.